Steven Pinker has spent decades writing against intellectual moods he thinks are both fashionable and wrong.

 He does not write small books.

 Each of those works tries to take a large modern anxiety and answer it with a synthetic argument.
 Is language natural?
 Is human nature real?
 Is violence declining?
 Is progress measurable?
 Why do smart people believe nonsense?
 The appeal of Pinker's books lies partly in their scale.
-He wants to explain the world, not just annotate it.
+He wants to explain the world rather than annotate it from the margins.

 The downside is built into the same ambition.
 Large claims invite large criticism.
 Pinker is often accused of overconfidence, selective framing, and excessive faith in quantification.
 Those objections are part of the story and should not be hidden.